apache/asterixdb-site/about.md

 which was to combine the best ideas from the parallel database world, the then new Apache Hadoop world, and the semi-structured (e.g., XML/JSON) data world in order to create a next-generation BDMS.
 A first informal open source release was made four years later, in June of 2013, under the Apache Software License 2.0.
-AsterixDB was accepted into the Apache Incubator and began Incubation as of Febuary of 2015.
+AsterixDB was accepted into the Apache Incubator in Febuary of 2015 and was established as a TLP in April of 2016.